modelscope/FunASR/docs/get_started.md

 These two files have two columns.
 The first column is wav ids and the second column is the corresponding speech feature shape and text length.

 ## Stage 2: Dictionary Preparation
-This stage prepares a dictionary, which is used as a mapping between label characters and integer indices during ASR training.
-The output dictionary file is saved as `$feats_dir/data/$lang_toekn_list/$token_type/tokens.txt`.
-Here we show an example of `tokens.txt` as follows:
+This stage processes the dictionary, which is used as a mapping between label characters and integer indices during ASR training.
+The processed dictionary file is saved as `$feats_dir/data/$lang_toekn_list/$token_type/tokens.txt`.
+An example of `tokens.txt` is as follows:
 * `tokens.txt`
 ```
 <blank>